- CSAT scores are a measure of customer satisfaction

 Offer customers the channels they want

-Improving your contact center CX involves offering customers the channels they want: telephony, chat (either SMS or social media messaging), and video conferencing.
+Improving your contact centre CX involves offering customers the channels they want: telephony, chat (either SMS or social media messaging), and video conferencing.
 When customers aren’t forced to choose a channel (especially one they don’t like), they have a better customer experience.

-Minimize wait times
+Minimise wait times

-Research shows that 33 percent of customers are most frustrated by waiting on hold, while another study states that 60 percent feel that long holds and wait times are the most frustrating parts of the customer experience.
+Research shows that 33 per cent of customers are most frustrated by waiting on hold, while another study states that 60 per cent feel that long holds and wait times are the most frustrating parts of the customer experience.

-The right contact center tools can minimize wait times.
-A well-designed IVR menu that integrates with business applications automates activities (for example, a customer calling to check an account balance doesn’t need to speak to a representative – the IVR menu could give that person the option to do so, and an integration with the account system provides the balance).
+The right contact centre tools can minimise wait times.
+A well-designed IVR menu that integrates with business applications automates activities (for example, a customer calling to check an account balance doesn’t need to speak to a representative – the IVR menu could give that person the option to do so, and integration with the account system provides the balance).
 It can also deflect calls, meaning that it can encourage callers to use other channels (for example, an automated message could tell customers to try using the knowledge base or a chatbot).

 Support agents with the right training and coaching

 For agents to satisfy customers, they need the foundation of training, bolstered by coaching.
-In today’s remote and hybrid contact centers, training and coaching can be a challenge because you can’t meet with all your agents face-to-face.
+In today’s remote and hybrid contact centres, training and coaching can be a challenge because you can’t meet with all your agents face-to-face.